SpindlySpider/UoP-AI-CW/ga/GA_documentation.md

   <img src="images/spider_walking.gif" alt="Spider Walking Animation">
 </p>

-This animation showcases an optimized walking gait evolved by the Genetic Algorithm, demonstrating smooth and coordinated leg movement.
-The MATLAB code to reproduce this visualization is provided in the **MATLAB Visualization** section above.
+This animation showcases an optimised walking gait evolved by the Genetic Algorithm, demonstrating smooth and coordinated leg movement.
+The MATLAB code to reproduce this visualisation is provided in the **MATLAB Visualisation** section above.

 ---